sctlprov/sctlprov_code/README.md

 * **The general version**: this version accepts the full input language of SCTLProV, which is specified in `./docs/language_specification.md`.

   This version is compiled by `make all`.
-* **The fixed-state version**: in this version, a state of a Kripke model can only be represented by a fixed number of integers (or Booleans).
+* **The fixed-state version**: in this version, a state of a Kripke model can only have a fixed length, i.e., a state can only be represented by a fixed number of integers (or Booleans).
 This version of SCTLProV accepts a restricted version of the input language:
     - No definition of types, values, or functions;
     - Data types can only have fixed ranges: booleans and scalars.